K4kug3n/Oscar/README.md

 ### What & Why
 Oscar is a multi-purpose bot developed on-fly for private server.
-Combining useless little things, and some automation, it became a real project that may be cool to have.
+Combining useless little things, and some automation, it became a real project that is absolutely necessary (not sure).

 ### How
 Currently Work in Progress section, as Oscar try to improve himself